What Is Lean Construction and Its Benefits?

 Wasted time

-Construction managers can identify and eliminate waste in processes by stepping through these processes with workers and collaborating together to identify solutions.
+Construction managers can identify and eliminate waste in processes by stepping through these processes with workers and collaborating to identify solutions.

 Wasted materials